tristengrant/suckless/README.md

 # Suckless Software
-This is the Suckless.org software I use for my Linux systems.
+This is the Suckless.org (and similarly inspired) software I use for my Linux systems.
 I'm also using dwmblocks-async which has different builds for my laptop and desktop setup.
 ## DWM 6.6 Patches
 1. dwm-fixborders-6.2.diff
 2. dwm-fixmultimon-6.4.diff